wp-plugins/youtube-video-player/readme.txt

 = How to add YouTube video to widget =

-Go to your administration panel, click on the "YouTube Embed" plugin icon from your admin panel and check "Widget defaults" page.
+Go to your administration panel, click on the "YouTube Embed" plugin icon from your left admin panel and check "Widget defaults" page.
 On YouTube Embed Widget default Settings page you can set default options for your videos in widgets.
 After that add YouTube embed widget to your sidebars, then type YouTube video url and that's all.